Value-Based Goal Setting: The Values-First Framework

 Vague goals lack specificity, measurability, and clear direction.
 They create confusion about what success looks like.
 Consider these contrasts:

 Beyond vagueness, misalignment between goals and values creates more serious problems.
-Studies show that pursuing goals inconsistent with your values undermines wellbeing and sustainability.
+Pursuing goals inconsistent with your values undermines well-being and sustainability [2].
 Even when achieved, misaligned goals rarely deliver lasting satisfaction.

 Common mistakes that create misalignment include: